PragmaticCoding/PragmaticCoding.github.io/_posts/2022-12-19-KotlinForJava.md

 ```
 Which is a structure I use all the time.

-## The Non-Receiver Function - `with`
+### The Non-Receiver Function - `with`

-If you're old enough to remember the Pascal language, then you might be familial with `with`.
+If you're old enough to remember the Pascal programming language, then you might be familiar with `with`.
 It's a great way to clean up a block of code that has many references to members of a single object.
 Whatever parameter passed to `with` becomes `this` in the associated lambda and, of course, the `this` can then be omitted in references to that objects members.
 So you can do something like this:

 ``` kotlin
 val theResult: String = with(myClass) {